alejandrade/SimpleServer/README.md

 Set up Aws CLI with valid credentials for (read/write) for s3 bucket and (read/write/create) for DynamoDB.

-Dynamodb Table will be created automatically if it does not exist.
+Dynamodb Table will be created automatically if it does not exist. can be renamed in properties

-S3 bucket should be renamed in project.
+S3 bucket should be renamed in properties.
-- `service/fileRecordS3Service.go`
+- `properties.json`

 Side note: if I had more time I would have added local dynamodb and s3 mock to this project.